 Because of Fuller's fortunate location in a major metropolitan area, students have continuous access to a wide variety of lectures, symposia and workshops presented by nationally and internationally renowned figures in the fields of psychology and marriage and family.
 Extensive library holdings and major research and clinical facilities in the area provide resources, which supplement those provided in the School of Psychology.
-Distinguished psychologists, family therapists and other leaders in the mental health professions speak on an occasional basis to students and faculty.
+Distinguished psychologists, family therapists and other leaders in the mental health professions speak on a regular basis to students and faculty through research and clinical integration colloquia and symposia sponsored by the School of Psychology.
 In addition, students are encouraged to join professional organizations and attend their conventions.
+The Travis Research Institute offers student travel awards to students who present their research in paper or poster sessions at academic and professional conferences.